microsoft/cvmboot/README.md

 1.7G    /mnt/myimage.vhd
 ```

-The image downloaded with ``cvmdisk azcopy`` is approximately 95% smaller.
+The image downloaded with ``cvmdisk azcopy`` consumes approximately 95% less
+space on the disk.